AUMAG/mag-cyl-field/README.md

 <img style="background-color:white;" src=https://github.com/AUMAG/mag-cyl-field/blob/main/doc/graphical-abstract.svg />

-## Citation
+## Manuscript

-This repository contains the results of the derivations presented in the following paper ([10.1002/apxr.202300136](https://doi.org/10.1002/apxr.202300136)):
+This repository contains the preprint manuscript and the results of the derivations presented in the following paper ([10.1002/apxr.202300136](https://doi.org/10.1002/apxr.202300136)):

-M. Forbes, W.S.P Robertson, A.C.
+> M. Forbes, W.S.P Robertson, A.C.
 Zander, J.J.H.
 Paulides, "The Magnetic Field from Cylindrical Arc Coils and Magnets: A Compendium with New Analytic Solutions for Radial Magnetisation and Azimuthal Current"

+A [preprint PDF version]([https://github.com/AUMAG/mag-cyl-field/blob/main/mag-cyl-field-Forbes-manuscript-2024.pdf) of the manuscript is provided in this repository.

+## Citation

+If you use this work, please cite the paper using the following reference:

     @Article {Forbes2024,
         author = {Forbes, M. and Robertson, W.S.P. and Zander, A.C. and Paulides, J.J.H},